Why Join TMA?

 How to Apply for Membership

-Applicants for membership, in each class, must submit a written application.
-To begin the application process please contact Ilenny Maaza, Director of Membership and Programs , at 703-242-4670, Ext.
-18, or email@example.com.
+Applicants for membership, in each class, must submit an application.
+To begin the application process contact Illeny Maaza, Director of Membership and Programs, at 703-660-4918, or email@example.com.

-Note: The membership is held by the company and it is not transferable.
-If a change in the control of a member occurs, the membership is suspended and the member must reapply for membership.
-If the resubmitted applicant such applicant is approved, such membership shall be reinstated without payment of initiation fees.
-If not approved, membership shall terminate.
+Membership is held by the company and is not transferable.
+If a change in the control of a TMA member company occurs, the member company must reapply for membership.
+Membership may be suspended during this time.
+If the resubmitted application is approved, membership shall be reinstated.
+If not approved, membership shall terminate without refund.

 For further information about TMA membership, contact: